vsolovyov/blog/content/postgresql-jsonb-index.md

 [`ANALYZE`](https://www.postgresql.org/docs/current/sql-analyze.html) on a table is enough to fix broken statistics, but this time it didn't help at all.
-Sometimes it's useful to adjust how many rows are analyzed to gather statistics, and it can be adjusted down to per-column basis with [`ALTER TABLE ...
+Sometimes it's useful to adjust how many rows are analyzed to gather statistics, and it can be adjusted down to a per-column basis with [`ALTER TABLE ...
 ALTER COLUMN ...
 SET STATISTICS`](https://www.postgresql.org/docs/current/sql-altertable.html), but here it had no effect as well.